pnikolaid/pnikolaid.github.io/_pages/about.md

 # Research Interests

 I'm broadly interested in communication networks.
 Currently, my research focus is on network slicing.
 My goal is to develop a framework that provides QoS guarantees to multiple network slices concurrently while adapting their resources to traffic for increased efficiency.
 In my research, I often use various tools from Control Theory, Queueing Theory, Learning Theory and Estimation Theory.
-In general, I like to mix theory with practice whenever possible by proposing clear problem formulations and implementing their solutions on simulators or testbeds for evaluation.
+In general, I like to mix theory with practice whenever possible by proposing clear problem formulations and implementing their solutions on simulators or testbeds.

 **From February to May, I'll be a visiting researcher at the [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden.
 I'll be hosted by Prof. [James Gross](https://www.jamesgross.org/).**